 The Bureau is funded by:

 - London Borough of Barnet Chief Executive’s Service

 - London Borough of Barnet Adult Social Services

 - Citizens Advice

-If you have any suggestions about our service, please contact the Chief Executive, Citizens Advice Barnet, 40-44 Church End, Hendon, London NW4 4JT.
+If you have any suggestions about our service, please contact the Chief Officer, Citizens Advice Barnet, 40-44 Church End, Hendon, London NW4 4JT.